akshara2403/Deep-Learning-Skin-Cancer-Detection/README.md

 This project implements a deep learning-based approach for skin lesion classification using the **HAM10000 dataset**.
 The focus is on accurate melanoma detection while ensuring model interpretability using **Grad-CAM visualizations**.
 The ResNet50 architecture is fine-tuned to classify skin lesions into seven classes.

 ## Repository Structure
+Deep-Learning-Skin-Cancer-Detection/
-. ├── HAM10000_metadata.csv # Metadata for the HAM10000 dataset ├── Notebook.ipynb # Jupyter notebook with the entire workflow ├── video3729364563.mp4 # Demo video showcasing the Grad-CAM visualizations ├── README.md # Project description and instructions
+├── HAM10000_metadata.csv    # Metadata for the HAM10000 dataset
+├── Notebook.ipynb           # Jupyter notebook with the entire workflow
+├── video3729364563.mp4      # Demo video showcasing Grad-CAM visualizations
+├── README.md                # Project description and instructions

 ## Dataset